rahul-gharat/dronahq-docs/docs/control-editor-ide/adding-new-properties.md

 - Default value is false (False means enabled and True means disabled)

 :::info
-For units we just need to add this “attrs.font_size_unit” in defaultAttributes no need to add anything in properties specificly.
+For units we just need to add this “attrs.font_size_unit” in defaultAttributes no need to add anything in properties specifically.
 :::

 ## Font Weight